mattermost/docs/source/install/transport-encryption/config.rst

 Configuring Transport Encryption
 =============================================

-The components of the Mattermost setup can be shown in the following graphic, incl. the used transport encryption used.
+The components of the Mattermost setup are shown in the following diagram, including the transport encryption used.
 Aside from the encryption between the Mattermost Application Server, all transports rely on TLS encryption.

 **Note:** The transport between the Application servers is not used by default and